elenalmg/cuda_mandelbrot/README.md

 In the end, our **`ManualUnroll` is statistically significantly faster than the CUDA benchmark `BaseCUDA`** (Z-statistic = 2.95, p-value = 0.0016), and than every other algorithm we tried.

 All `PragmaUnroll` algorithms slightly beat the benchmark, but not very significantly.
 The `PolynomialUnroll` is the worse of all CUDA implementations, which is not surprising given the fact that a lot of intermediary terms have to be computed and stored.

+All of this code can be executed from the Google Colab notebook linked at the top of this README.
+We chose to use Colab to prevent incompatible hardware issues, and to access free GPUs.